Environment & Energy

-In addition to the EnMS, Bologna airport has joined the Airport Carbon Accreditation Scheme at Level 3 "Optimisation" (Watch video).
+In addition to the EnMS, Bologna airport has joined the Airport Carbon Accreditation Scheme at Level 3+ "Neutrality" (Watch video).

 Such scheme, promoted by ACI Europe and involving many airport organizations from Europe and the rest of the world, allows us to be aligned and comparable with the highest international standards.

 As a large strategic infrastructure, we know that our contribution to the sustainable development of our territory is very important.
 For that reason, we have undersigned the Sustainable Energy Action Plan promoted by the Municipality of Bologna, in order to provide a support in reaching the common emission reduction goal.

 Bologna Airport is one of the functional territorial centres appointed by the PTCP (the local province coordination plan); as such, its future development must be strictly monitored regarding its urban, transportation and environmental aspects in order to keep a proper constant balance between the centre itself and the affected territory.